1. Support Centre

 2. Video and Protern.io data

-3. Automatically Syncing Video with Protern Data
+3. Syncing a Video Camera with Protern Data

 How to use Dish for accurate video and data syncing